ryardley/indexr/README.md

     }
   })
   .map((listing) => {
-    // sneekily require the module breaking ES6 module loading in the process... return require(path.resolve(moduleFolder, listing)) });
+    return require(path.resolve(moduleFolder, listing))
+  });
 ```

 This works but ES6 imports are declarative and meant for static analysis.
-The function `require` is actually from the commonjs API and is not part of the ES6 modules spec.
-Simply put ES6 modules cannot be dynamic but that doesn't stop us needing to load things simply and dynamically, does it?
+The function `require` is actually from the commonjs API and is not part of the ES6 modules spec and will eventually be deprecated.
+Simply put ES6 modules cannot be dynamic.

+That doesn't stop us needing to load things simply and dynamically, does it?

-Indexr is designed to solve this problem by automatically generating index root modules from submodules that live in your source path.
+**Indexr** is designed to solve this problem by automatically generating index root modules from submodules that live in your source path.

 # Installation